Pure Romance Logo

 Pure Romance New Logo

-After the company’s expansion and moving to another city, the trademark underwent a redesign.
-The emblem received a similar design, but in a modern interpretation, because at that time, 2D graphics were in vogue – easier to read and easier to label goods.
-The visual identity sign of the new format looked better on any advertising media.
-It still has the same ribbon curved in the shape of a romantic heart.
-Only now, it has a thin white line that runs along the edge and divides the central image into four disproportionate segments.
+After the company’s expansion and relocation to another city, the trademark was redesigned.
+The emblem received a similar design in a modern interpretation because, at the time, 2D graphics were easier to read and to label goods.
+The visual identity of the new format looked better across all advertising media.
+It still has the same ribbon, curved into a romantic heart.
+Only now does it have a thin white line running along the edge, dividing the central image into four disproportionate segments.

-Added an inscription at the bottom – the name of the chain store.
+Added an inscription at the bottom of the name of the chain store.
 It consists of capital letters.
-The font is grotesque but with a barely noticeable expansion at the ends of the legs, which visually adds stability to them.
-The letter-spacing is wide, making the logo legible despite the thin lines.
+The font is grotesque, with a barely noticeable expansion at the ends of the legs, which visually adds stability.
+The letter spacing is wide, making the logo legible despite the thin lines.
 Both the text and the graphic sign are colored in the same tone.

 Font and Colors